tawnimartin/assignments/015/README.md

 ## Homework

-Clone the [intro-to-bdd](https://github.com/tiy-tpa-js-q1-2015/intro-to-bdd) repo. __Do not__ bother wipping out the `.git` and starting over.
+Clone the [intro-to-bdd](https://github.com/tiy-tpa-js-q1-2015/intro-to-bdd) repo. __Do not__ bother wiping out the `.git` and starting over.
 I want to be able to compare your changes from the starting point I have provided.

 You will find 2 constructors in this project in the `js` folder called `foo` and `bar`.
 Foo is empty and Bar is already implemented.